BartMassey/ttt/README.md

 or you can `make install` (with appropriate permissions).

+## "TODO"

+OK, neither of things will ever be done, but I was clearly thinking of them at one point.

+* Improve resource handling so that the program falls back to text if the bitmap graphics are unavailable.

+* Embed fallback bitmap graphics in the program, or failing that at least graphics resources.

 ## License

 This program is licensed under the "MIT License".
 Please see